lukefitzwolfgang/icatproject/ops/icat42/test42/readme.txt

 svn co https://icatproject.googlecode.com/svn/ops/icat41/test41
 svn co https://icatproject.googlecode.com/svn/ops/icat42/test42

 This material is a simple test for icat for use in Service Verification - 0 in November 2012.
 It is not intended for production.
-It has been tested on linux.
-The use of this material on other platforms such as windows, cygwin and MacOS is not supported, but it may work with minor changes.
+It has been tested on linux and MacOs.
+The use of this material on other platforms such as windows and cygwin is not supported, but it may work with minor changes.

 There are three directories, each containing similar materials.
 The jar files in each directory are different, as they have been built for only one version of ICAT.
 Using materials for icat 4.2 when connecting to a server running icat 4.1 or 4.0 will not work.